3mcd/byda/README.md

 identifier and the value is a path to the json file ) or the path to the json file as a string,

-* `animation` is an object formatted in key-value pairs where the key is the name of a store and the value is a function passed back reference to an element animating out ( from ), a newly cloned element animating in ( to ) and a complete function ( done ),
+* `animations` is an object formatted in key-value pairs where the key is the name of a store and the value is a function passed back reference to an element animating out ( from ), a newly cloned element animating in ( to ) and a complete function ( done ),